 West Canada Creek, New York, US

-dams including the low-head type that would best be avoided, and bridges that at high, fast water levels can create broaching scenarios.
+There are several man-made features along the way from Trenton Falls to Herkimer, a couple dams including the low-head type that would best be avoided, and bridges that at high, fast water levels can create broaching scenarios.

-For beginning whitewater boaters, visit CNYs Site For The West Canada
+For beginning whitewater boaters, visit CNYs Site For The West Canada.

 For More Interesting Whitewater See:

 AW Working to Maintain West Canada Creek (NY) Flows

 August 30, 2012